enkomio/Misc/Hex-Rays/README.md

-# Hex-Rays decompiler test
+# Hide code in Hex-Rays decompiled pseudo-code

-This project aims to show that relying on decompiler isn't always a good idea, since very important information might be missing.
+This project demonstrates that relying on a decompiler isn't always a good idea.
+As I'll show, the generated pseudo-code might miss very important information.

-In this <a href="https://github.com/enkomio/Misc/tree/master/Hex-Rays/main.asm">example code</a>, the Hex-Rays decompiled pseudo-code doesn't show the invocation of <i>func_b</i> but if the code is executed you will see that it is invoked.
+In this <a href="https://github.com/enkomio/Misc/tree/master/Hex-Rays/main.asm">example code</a>, the resulting Hex-Rays decompiled pseudo-code doesn't show the invocation of function <i>func_b</i>, but if the code is executed the function is invoked.

 The cause of the "problem" seems to be the CMOVcc instruction.
+However, I don't think this can be considered as a bug, but the Hex-Rays developers can think about this case as a possibility for improvement.

-Tested on Hex-Rays decompiler v7.4.0.191112 (which for the record it is an awesome product ^^)
+Tested on Hex-Rays decompiler v7.4.0.191112 (which for the record is an awesome product ^^)

 ## Video